juarezCynthia3/13-ETL-Project/README.md

 # 120 Years of Olympics
-For this project we are going to look at the relationship of the olimpyc athletes and their performance against their GDP What are your data sources: https://www.kaggle.com/heesoo37/120-years-of-olympic-history-athletes-and-results
+For this project we are going to look at the relationship of the olimpyc athletes and their performance against their countries GDP.

+What are your data sources:
+ https://www.kaggle.com/heesoo37/120-years-of-olympic-history-athletes-and-results